 - For all intents and purposes, the money within the spousal RRSP now belongs to the lower income spouse.

 - The main caveat being that the lower income spouse cannot withdraw from the plan for 2 calendar years (Jan 1-Dec 31) after the last contribution (up to 3 calendar years depending on when you open the account).
 Otherwise, the withdrawal will be taxed in the hands of the contributor.

 - For example, if I contributed $10,000 into a spousal RRSP in May 1, 2011, then my wife can withdraw the $10,000 on Jan 1, 2014 and be taxed in her hands.
 To reduce the overall wait time, I could contribute to the spousal RRSP on Dec 31, 2011, and withdraw on Jan 1, 2014 bringing the total wait time of 2 years.

 Most discount brokerages will have an option for a spousal RRSP.
 Here is our discount brokerage comparison.
 Note that our readers have voted Questrade as their favorite brokerage which is where we have opened our most recent RRSP trading account.
 You can read our full Questrade Review here.

 Personally, we don’t use spousal RRSPs because my wife and I both have approximately the same salary.
-However, if we decide that it would make sense for my wife to become a stay at home Mom, then you can be assured that we will use this strategy.If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).
+However, if we decide that it would make sense for my wife to become a stay at home Mom, then you can be assured that we will use this strategy.If you would like to read more articles like this, you can sign up for my free weekly money tips newsletter below (we will never spam you).